Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 will also ignore geometry outside the clipping bounds.

-Once activated with :kbd:`Alt-B`, you have to draw a rectangle with the mouse, in the wanted 3D view.
+Once activated with :kbd:`Alt-B`, you have to draw a rectangle with the mouse, in the wanted 3D View.
 The created clipping volume will then be:

 - A right-angled `parallelepiped <https://en.wikipedia.org/wiki/Parallelepiped>`__
   (of infinite length) if your view is orthographic.